Last Updated on

 If people are not engaging with your content you will not rank on Google for long.

 Unique content for Google does not only mean unique with its wording.
 It also means unique with its ideas, presentation, and customization it has.

 Google’s algorithm knows how often a human writer naturally uses a certain keyword in content.
-They spent billions of dollars to prevent webspam.

 If your content has many titles and subtitles consider having a table of contents.